gary-dalton/iam/docs/general_resources/navigation.md

 ## Proposed

-Embed radio beacons into the field or along the path of the robot.
-Use the radio beacons to determine current location on a local map.
-Build the local map manually, using the embedded beacons and a lightweight wheeled marker.
+Embed waypoints into the field or along the path of the robot.
+Use the waypoints to determine current location on a local map.
+Build the local map manually, using the waypoints and a lightweight wheeled marker.
+The specific details of the waypoints needs further research.